 Cinematographer Shaji Kumar has captured many breathtaking visuals at the dense forests in Silent Valley, Attappadi, Mamalakandam and Pooyamkutty.
 The action sequences presented with slow motion camera moves are also thrilling.
 The background music by Gopi Sunder is spot on and the song Murugan Murugan Pulimurugan is sure to remain in the minds of audience even after leaving the theatre.

 When it comes to the plot, Pulimurugan is not an extraordinary movie as it has a predictable storyline scripted by Udayakrishna.
 It is a masala entertainer to hail Murugan, who is like a superman -- even if he is being attacked by 100 people together, he gets hurt at times only, but is sure to defeat each of his enemies.
 To be precise, the makers of Pulimurugan have utilised the stardom of Mohanlal by making it a clichéd movie for the superstar to shine.
 Apart from the action, it doesn't have anything to boast of.

-Pulimurugan is made to entertain fans of Mohanlal and it does justice without making the movie-goers feel bored, even if you are not an ardent fan of the star.
+Pulimurugan is made to entertain fans of Mohanlal, nevertheless, it does justice without making the movie-goers feel bored, even if you are not an ardent fan of the star.
 It is a watchable thriller, where you get to see the powerful performance of Mohanlal along with some fresh stunt.
-Yes, it can be called as the Malayalam version of a masala Telugu thriller, nevertheless, it is far better.
+Yes, it can be called as the Malayalam version of a masala Telugu thriller, but it is far better.